wahidshirdel/c-examples/README.md

 # c-examples
 this is the code that I wrote
+and this is for test only